Corex Resources Ltd.: Property Divestiture

 McDaniel & Associates Consultants Ltd. (“McDaniel”) prepared an independent reserves evaluation of the Property as a mechanical update of the evaluation which was completed as part of the Company’s 2022 year-end reporting (the “McDaniel Report”).
 The McDaniel Report is effective October 1, 2023 using an average of GLJ Ltd., McDaniel and Sproule Associates Limited’s October 1, 2023 forecast pricing (“3C Average”).
 McDaniel estimated that, as of October 1, 2023, the Cecil property contained remaining proved plus probable reserves of 818,000 barrels of oil and natural gas liquids and 443 MMcf of natural gas (892,000 boe), with an estimated net present value of $5.6 million using forecast pricing at a 10% discount.

-More specific information relating to this divestiture is available at www.sayeradvisors.com.
+Summary information relating to this divestiture is attached to this correspondence.
+More specific information is available at www.sayeradvisors.com.
 A package of more detailed confidential information will be sent to any party executing a Confidentiality Agreement.

 Proposals relating to this process will be accepted until 12:00 pm on Thursday, December 14, 2023.